Emmotes/ic_modron_library/docs/Catti-brie.md

 |   | ![Melee Icon](images/melee.png) | ![Ranged Icon](images/ranged.png) | Magic (Non-Magic Variant) | [https://ic.byteglow.com/modron/5qQI-zlqFfl1V2U9JUKC4](https://ic.byteglow.com/modron/5qQI-zlqFfl1V2U9JUKC4) | 2.19e41% |
 | ![Magic Icon](images/magic.png) |   | ![Ranged Icon](images/ranged.png) | Strong (Non-Melee Variant) | [https://ic.byteglow.com/modron/Or2UPhs-QEQXN63yQKkeE](https://ic.byteglow.com/modron/Or2UPhs-QEQXN63yQKkeE) | 1.99e41% |

-The Modest core wins by a very small margin over the non-melee variant of the Strong core.
-Enough that you may find either one out-performing the other based on the pipes you have.
-So use whichever you have the more favourable pipes for.

-I do not recommend the Magic core.
-It's practically identical in damage to the non-melee variant of the Strong core - but has no health.
+The listed cores are all similar enough in damage for Catti-brie that you should use whichever you have the more favourable pipes for.
+Though I would not recommend the Magic core as it doesn't have any health nodes.

 [Back to Top](#top)